 Leave questions about money supply and the Federal Reserve and unemployment rate and all of those airy factors to economists.
 Let other people second guess everyone else.
 We prefer a measured approach, one which gives our portfolios more stability against the daily (hourly) rise and fall of trader sentiment.

-What happened in the stock market today?
 With a little bit of discipline and hard work and knowledge, you found a great company at a good bargain worth your time investing in.
 It's a boring strategy, but it's a great way to find a good yield while keeping your money safe.
-If you're ready to invest, there's no better time to start paying attention to what happened to the stock market than today.